 - 1/2 tsp.
 Kosher salt

 - 1 lb (16 oz.) orecchiette (or any pasta)

 - 4 chicken sausage links (I used spicy Italian), sliced into 1/4″ thick coins

 - 5 cloves garlic, peeled and thinly sliced

 - Parmesan cheese, for serving

-Cook the pasta according to the package directions.
+- Cook the pasta in generously-salted boiling water until al dente according to the package directions.
 (I begin heating my water while preparing the brussel sprouts, and added the pasta to the boiling water just after beginning to cook the sausage.)
 Once the pasta is cooked, drain the water (reserving 1/4 cup pasta water), and then toss together the pasta, pesto, cooked sausage and garlic, and brussels sprouts.
 Add in some of the reserved pasta water if needed for extra moisture.